spacetelescope/imexam/docs/imexam/description.rst

     viewer=imexam.connect("my_window_title")

-When ``imexam`` starts up a DS9 window itself, it will create a local socket by default, even though the default socket type for DS9 is INET.
+When ``imexam`` starts up a DS9 window itself, it will create an inet socket by default.
 However, ``imexam`` will first check to see if ``XPA_METHOD`` was set in your environment and default to that option.
 If you are experiencing problems, or you don't have an internet connection (the two might be related because the XPA structures INET sockets with an ip address), you can set your environment variable ``XPA_METHOD`` to ``local`` or ``localhost``.
 This will cause ``imexam`` to start a local(unix) socket which will show an ``XPA_METHOD`` that is a filename on your computer. ``imexam`` defaults to a local socket connection to allow for users who do not have the XPA installed on their machine or available on their PATH.

 The full XPA source code is maintained as a submodule to the ``imexam`` package.
 If you don't have the XPA on your path, simply point it to that location, or copy the xpans executable to the location of your choice, and make sure you update your PATH.
 Any time DS9 is started it will start up the xpa nameserver automatically.
 Then all the xpans query options will be available through ``imexam`` (such as imexam.list_active_ds9()).  ``imexam`` itself uses Cython wrappers around the ``get`` and ``set`` methods from the XPA for it's communication which is why the fully installed XPA is not necessary.